Goniometer: GTA 05-02-012 Coordinate Scale and Protractor

+Combat Mission Plotter

+For the needs of combat mission planers designed special plotters for drafting special symbols on maps.
+Such tools combined protractors, rulers and scale plotters on a single plate.

+GPS Plotting Protractor

+Is a special protractor used to define positions with an accuracy to 10 meters according reference grid or to measure GPS accuracy.

+In 2017, in the Infantry, the magazine of the U.S. Army, was published training notes under the title of Winning in a GPS-Degrade Environment, describing military acting in severe navigational conditions, were author summed article with the next note:

 Communications

 The Bellini–Tosi direction finder was a type of radio direction finder that was widely used from World War I to World War II.
 It used the signals from two crossed antennas, or four individual antennas simulating two crossed ones, to re-create the radio signal in a small area between two loops of wire.
 The operator could then measure the angle to the target radio source by performing direction finding within this small area.
 The advantage to the Bellini–Tosi system is that the antennas do not move, allowing them to be built at any required size.

 The basic technique remains in use, although the equipment has changed dramatically.
 Goniometers are widely used for military and civil purposes, e.g. interception of satellite and naval communications on the French warship Dupuy de Lôme uses multiple goniometers.

 Crystallography

 In crystallography, goniometers are used for measuring angles between crystal faces.
 They are also used in X-ray diffraction to rotate the samples.
 The groundbreaking investigations of physicist Max von Laue and colleagues into the atomic structure of crystals in 1912 involved a goniometer.